Time Is a Mother: Content

-The collections contends with Vuong's grief of having lost his mother, who passed in November of 2019, as well as suffering through the COVID-19 pandemic.
+The collections contends with Vuong's grief of having lost his mother, who died in November 2019, as well as suffering through the COVID-19 pandemic.
 Vuong said he experienced grief both as a son and also as a writer: "Like any child, I look at the blank page and I said, how do I play...the only place I could look to was the poems, because it was the only place I found linguistic pleasure."

 Vuong considered the poem "Dear Rose", originally published in Harper's Magazine but later revised for his poetry collection, to be the "spine" of the collection.

 Vuong said that this is his "proudest book" as he "didn’t compromise anything."
 He compared Time Is a Mother to his novel, On Earth We're Briefly Gorgeous:"Time Is a Mother departs from any artist’s statement...
 I am going to talk about why the people I write about are important to me, to American history, and to the American imagination.
 In that way, it’s a subversive act.
 A Trojan horse, if you will.
 Time Is a Mother is the artist’s statement realized, made felt.